KSAH-42/RabbitOM/README.md

 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some applications

 ➡️ The rtp classes which already exists, will be added, for the next version.
+➡️ Classes used for decoding was already implemented but not present in this repository at this moment.

 # How to receive raw rtp packets using the rtsp client ?